 English Footballers Abroad

-He’s tipped be England’s next best thing, but he’s chosen a brave path to reach the top.
+He’s tipped to be England’s next best thing, but he’s chosen a brave path to reach the top.

 Bellingham has followed in the footsteps of several bright young English stars in recent years in opting to continue his career development abroad.